Sud-àfrica flag Sud-àfrica: Visió econòmica i política

 • Democratic Alliance (DA): official opposition, centrist, supports liberal democracy and free market principles, progressively gaining in popularity

-• Economic Freedom Fighters (EFF): far left, Marxist, has been gaining popularity
+• Economic Freedom Fighters (EFF): far-left, Marxist

 Executive Power